Support Relentless Excellence!

 Choose a giving level to show your support of DBDT.

 Founded in 1976 by Ann Williams, the mission of Dallas Black Dance Theatre is to create and produce contemporary modern dance at its highest level of artistic excellence through performances and educational programs that bridge cultures and reach diverse communities.
 With an ever-expanding national and global audience, the company employs a diverse, multi-ethnic troupe of dancers performing for audiences of all ages and backgrounds.

 Dallas Black Dance Theatre celebrates its 41st Season as the oldest, continuously operating professional dance company in Dallas.
-Under the direction of the new Artistic Director, Bridget L. Moore, the contemporary company, consists of 12 professional, full-time dancers performing a mixed repertory of modern, ballet, jazz, and ethnic works by nationally and internationally known choreographers.
+Under the direction of the Interim Artistic Director, Melisa M. Young, the contemporary company, consists of 12 professional, full-time dancers performing a mixed repertory of modern, ballet, jazz, and ethnic works by nationally and internationally known choreographers.
 Over the course of its history, DBDT has performed for 4 million arts patrons and 2.6 million children worldwide (40,000 annually youth grades K–12).

 To keep up with demand and continue to serve its local community, Ann Williams formed DBDT: Encore! (formerly DBDT II), the second performing company of Dallas Black Dance Theatre.
 This company consists of eight classically trained and highly-skilled artists from around the nation.
 Since its inception, Encore! has grown in popularity and thrilled audiences with its fresh allure.
 Encore! annually hosts their season performing in the Moody Performance Hall, formerly Dallas City Performance Hall.